-First out is the Arcade Smash Hits version, i have written about this before on this very blog, it is one of the oddballs in the Amiga world, the floppy contains a American version of the game, a version which does look the same but in reality it ain’t.
-Quite a feat to include an American game in an European bundle and i bet it is even a cracked version ?.
+First out is the Arcade Smash Hits version, i have written about this before on this very blog, it is one of the oddballs in the Amiga world, the floppy contains an American version of the game, a version which does look the same but in reality, it ain’t.
+Quite a feat to include an American game in a European bundle and i bet it is even a cracked version ?.

 The Klassix box design looks quite boring, they added some black bars and changed the aspect ratio too although they do use the same pictures as most other European versions do.

-The C64 version was incredible for its time, and it has stood the 25 years of games too, amazing port of an not all that good game in the first place.
+The C64 version was incredible for its time, and it has stood the 25 years of games too, amazing port of a not all that good game in the first place.

-The Amiga version is not a bad port or anything, it is quite good although it just feel soulless and it makes me sleepy everytime i try it.
+The Amiga version is not a bad port or anything, it is quite good although it just feels soulless and it makes me sleepy every time i try it.

 Amiga Format Game Pack 1 has Turbo Out Run in it and it is clearly one of the better games in it, i mean, seriously!, that Tom Cruise movie game – Days of thunder – is in there too…

-There ain’t two versions (region variations) for Turbo Out Run and i guess that is good although one do wonder if another version would have tweaked it to the better like for instance they did with ” Afterburner “.
+There ain’t two versions (region variations) for Turbo Out Run and i guess that is good although one does wonder if another version would have tweaked it to the better like, for instance, they did with ” Afterburner “.

 The manual included is also quite good, it is a proper manual and not just some thin paper sheets like most compilations got.